• Living Documentation

 However performance wise Neureka still has lots of room for improvement, but because it is a lightweight and highly extensible library with a consistent API designed to allow for the support of any backend, you can easily go the extra mile to improve performance for your specific use case. like for example implementing a more specialized kind of OpenCL kernel for convolution...

-by the JVM's lack of allowing for more memory localized types and
+Currently Neureka is mostly held back by the JVM's lack of allowing for more memory localized types and also a lack of an API for consistent SIMD vectorization.

 (...take a look at the upcoming vector API...)